"I Want You" in Spanish: More Than Just Translation

 It's crucial to remember that the cultural context significantly influences the appropriateness of each phrase.
 In some Spanish-speaking cultures, direct expressions of physical desire might be considered inappropriate or even offensive in certain settings.
 Observe the social cues and the established level of intimacy before choosing your words.

-For instance, using phrases like "Tengo ganas de ti" or "Quiero hacerte el amor" early on in a relationship might be considered overly forward and could potentially damage your chances of forming a deeper connection.
+Here's a good example: using phrases like "Tengo ganas de ti" or "Quiero hacerte el amor" early on in a relationship might be considered overly forward and could potentially damage your chances of forming a deeper connection.
 Conversely, using a phrase like "Te quiero" when you simply mean "I want you" could be misinterpreted as expressing a much deeper level of commitment than intended.

 The Importance of Tone and Body Language